nanoc/nanoc.app/content/manual.md

 	</html>
 <% end %>

+An item is put into a layout by calling the `layout` function in a compilation rule.
+See the [Compilation Rules](#compilation-rules) section for details.

 ### As Partials

 Layouts can also be used as *partials*: a specific layout can be rendered into an item or a layout by using the `render` function, which takes the layout name as an argument.
 For example: